-• Be more precise when talking about curve points and pairing groups.
+· Be more precise when talking about curve points and pairing groups.

 - · Clarify the consensus rule preventing double-spends. - · Clarify what a note commitment opens to in § 8.8 'Omission in Zerocash security proof on p.
-100. - · Correct the order of arguments to COMM in §5.4.7.1 'Sprout Note Commitments' on p.
-66. - · Correct a statement about indistinguishability of JoinSplit descriptions. - Change the Founders' Reward addresses, for the test network only, to reflect the hard-fork upgrade described in [Zcash-Issue2113].
+102. - · Correct the order of arguments to COMM in § 5.4.7.1 'Sprout Note Commitments' on p.
+67. - · Correct a statement about indistinguishability of JoinSplit descriptions. - · Change the Founders' Reward addresses, for Testnet only, to reflect the hard-fork upgrade described in [Zcash-Issue2113].

-- Explain a variation on the Faerie Gold attack and why it is prevented. - Generalize the description of the InternalH attack to include finding collisions on $(a{pk}, \rho)$ rather than just on $\rho$ . - Rename enforcei to enforceMerklePathi.
+- Explain a variation on the Faerie Gold attack and why it is prevented. - $\cdot \ \ \text{Generalize the description of the Internal H attack to include finding collisions on } (a{pk},\rho) \ \text{rather than just on } \rho.$ - Rename enforcei to enforceMerklePathi.

 - Specify the security requirements on the SHA256Compress function in order for the scheme in §5.4.7.1 'Sprout Note Commitments' on p.
-66 to be a secure commitment. - Specify $\mathbb{G}2$ more precisely. - Explain the use of interstitial treestates in chained JoinSplit transfers.
+67 to be a secure commitment. - Specify $\mathbb{G}2$ more precisely. - Explain the use of interstitial treestates in chained JoinSplit transfers.